flatironinstitute/finufft/README.md

 - C++ compiler such as g++
 - FFTW3
 - GNU make
-- numdiff (not essential, but enables the pass-fail validation tests)
+- numdiff (preferred but not essential; enables pass-fail math validation)
-- Optionally, OpenMP (however, the makefile can be adjusted for single-threaded operation)

 For the Fortran wrappers